 In 2013, the Iowa Nutrient Reduction Strategy named the NRRW a priority watershed.
 Many organizations are currently active in the watershed and existing projects will complement the activities of the Iowa Watershed Approach.

-A Middle Cedar Watershed Management Authority (WMA) was formed in 2016 to bring partners together to address watershed concerns.
+A North Raccoon River Watershed Management Authority (WMA) was formed in 2016 to bring partners together to address watershed concerns.